Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Comparison to Prior Mappers

-We compare to the baselines on the GPT-3 6.7B Transformer model~\cite{gpt3} with batch size 4 and 4096 tokens.
-The batch size and token count represent a common usage scenario in which shared tensors do not fit in on-chip memory without tiling them, making it nontrivial to find a good fused mapping\footnote{If the shared tensors can fit on-chip, it is trivial to fuse by keeping full shared tensors on-chip without tiling.}. \textbf{\ffm} finished after 30 CPU hours.
-We terminate baselines after $1000\times$ the time taken by \textbf{\ffm}.
+We compare to the baselines mapping to TPU-v4i~\cite{tpuv4i} the GPT-3 6.7B Transformer model~\cite{gpt3} with batch size 64 and 4096 tokens.
+The batch size and token count represent a common scenario in which shared tensors do not fit in on-chip memory without tiling them, making it nontrivial to find a good fused mapping.\footnote{If shared tensors fit on-chip, one may fuse by keeping them on-chip without tiling.} \textbf{\ffm} finished after 1.5 CPU hours.
+We terminate baselines after $10,000\times$ the time taken by \textbf{\ffm}.

 Fig.~\ref{fig:baseline_convergence} compares how fast the baselines converge to the optimal EDP relative to \textbf{\ffm}.
 The y-axis shows the percent difference from optimal EDP.
-We can see that by the time \textbf{\ffm} completes, the baselines are still far from optimal, with \textbf{simulated annealing} being the closest to optimal at $40\%$ away from the optimal EDP and \textbf{genetic algorithm} being the furthest at around 400\% away.
+We can see that by the time \textbf{\ffm} completes, the baselines are approximately $100\%$ away from optimal ($2\times$ optimal).
+Given additional time, baselines converge slowly. \textbf{SET}, the best-performing mapper, is $30\%$ away from optimal after $10\times$ our runtime and $6\%$ off optimal after $100\times$ our runtime.
+To yield a mapping within $1\%$ of optimal, \textbf{SET} requires $15,000$ CPU hours (1.7 CPU years), making search infeasible for most design space explorations.

-\textbf{Genetic algorithm} behaves like \textbf{random search} for the first 120 CPU hours ($4\times$ the total runtime of \textbf{\ffm}).
-This slow start is caused by the difficulty of finding valid mappings for the initial population by choosing randomly.
-This task is difficult for a multi-Einsum workload: The proportion of valid mappings shrinks with each Einsum added because any pmapping can make the full mapping invalid.

-After populations are initialized, \textbf{genetic algorithm} quickly improves EDP, but still slower and worse EDP than \textbf{\ffm}.
-Although there appears to be a sharp drop in the \textbf{genetic algorithm} curve, because the x-axis has a log scale, that section actually still takes several times the runtime of \textbf{\ffm}.